 A band called Smile played at the Revolution Club in London tonight in 1969.
 Smile toiled in total obscurity for another couple of years, until they changed their name to Queen.

 Completely uninterested in hearing the hundreds of excellent auditions compiled here in Seattle by Gary Crow and Mike West from members of their listening audience that year at the long defunct KXRX, AC/DC announced today in 1980 they had chosen 32 year old Brit singer Brian Johnson to replace the late Bon Scott.
 Scott had seen Johnson with his band Geordie, and Angus Young remembered him saying "...there's a guy who knows what rock and roll is all about".
 Brian stayed with the band until just after 2016's Tacoma Dome show on their "Rock or Bust", when his doctor told him to stop playing live or lose his hearing altogether.
-AC/DC finished the tour with Guns-N-Roses singer Axl Rose, but it appears they've been up in Vancouver of late, working on an album of new songs Angus and brother Malcolm Young wrote before he passed in 2017, and apparently Brian's ears aren't as damaged as previously advertised...they may yet tour again.
+AC/DC finished the tour with Guns-N-Roses singer Axl Rose, but it appears they'd been up in Vancouver last summer, working on an album of new songs Angus and brother Malcolm Young wrote before he passed in 2017, and apparently Brian's ears aren't as damaged as previously advertised...they may yet tour again.

 R.E.M. played their first ever show tonight in 1980 to 150 or so partiers at the 11:11 Koffee Klub in the college town of Athens Georgia.
 The show ended when the cops showed up to shut the place down for not having a liquor license.